 Subversion integration with IntelliJ IDEA enables you to integrate changes into a branch of your choice and commit the integration results to the repository.

-- Right-click the desired change list and select in the context menu:
+- Right-click the desired change list and select

 - To integrate specific files from a changelist, select the file(s) in the Changed Files pane and select

 If you are using SVN 1.5 or higher both on the server and in your local working copy, select the relevant changelist/file(s) in the Changelists or Changed Files pane and click on the toolbar.

 - The Integrate to Branch dialog box opens displaying the URL addresses of the source and target branches and a list of available local working copies.
 In the Integrate into Working Copy list, select the path to the local working copy into which the changelist will be integrated.

 - To add a path to the list, click the button.

 Make sure the specified working copy directory is under Subversion version control!

 - To remove a path from the list, click the button.

 - To preview the merge result by enabling the --dry-run switch of the